ibm-cloud-docs/vpc/bare_metal_server_create.md

 * Name of the bare metal server: "my-bare-metal-server"
 * A primary network interface with the following configurations:

-   * Allows the VLAN with the ID of "4" to attach to the server
+   * VLAN with the ID of "4" to attach to the server
    * Name: "my-primary-network-interface"
    * Subnet ID: "7ec86020-1c6e-4889-b3f0-a15f2e50f87e"